Category: Coastal Wetlands Studies

 Provisions: Funds one graduate student annually at $5000 to support field-based wetlands research.
 A student may propose a wetlands program of his/her choice at a leading educational institution within the United States that specializes in wetlands studies.
 For the purposes of this scholarship, coastal wetlands are defined as those tidal or nontidal wetlands found within coastal states, including the Great Lakes.

 Eligibility: Open to graduate students pursuing advanced degrees in coastal wetlands science.
+Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.

 To Apply: See how to apply.
 Applications must be received by January 15 preceding the year of study.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.